apache/trafficcontrol/traffic_ops/testing/api/README.md

     you might not have the right certificates at the right locations.
 Follow the procedure listed [here](https://traffic-control-cdn.readthedocs.io/en/latest/admin/traffic_ops.html#id12) to fix it.
 ## Running the API Tests
-The integration tests are run using `go test`, however, there are some flags that need to be provided in order for the tests to work.
+The integration tests are run using `go test` from the traffic_ops/testing/api/ directory, however, there are some flags that need to be provided in order for the tests to work.

 The flags are: